 There are some pros and cons that are the same for carpets and rugs.
 One of these upsides is that they are warm and soft.
 You can walk on them barefoot without getting cold feet although we still advise some socks in winter.
 They also make your sitting room appear warmer, cozier, and therefore more inviting.
 If you want to put your own spin on it, you may look into a rug making kit so that you can create the rug you want instead of searching all over for it.
 The downside is that they are both not easy to clean.
 Dust clings to both rugs and carpets, both high pile and low pile ones.
 You’ll never be able to exterminate the dust mites completely, so in case of allergies, neither a carpet or rug might be a good choice.
-And you might have a problem if you spill a bowl of tomato soup on the rug or carpet, cause you’ll never be able to remove the stain.
+And you might have a problem if you spill a bowl of tomato soup on the rug or carpet, cause you may not be able to remove the stain.
 However, with the help of professional cleaners from firms like Carpet Cleaning Pros, you might be able to remove the stain and preserve the rug to its original condition.

 The Upsides and Downsides of a Rug